lea927/stock-trading-app/README.md

 ### Installation

-1. Get a free API Key at [IEXCloud.io](https://iexcloud.io/) Fork this repo:
+1. Get a free API Key at [IEXCloud.io](https://iexcloud.io/)
+2. Fork this repo:
    ![image](images/fork.png)

-Then, clone your forked repo to your machine
+Then, clone your forked repo to your local machine

 ```
   $ git clone git@github.com:<username>/stock-trading-app.git <name of your app>